Coffee Cayenne Brownies - May, 2019.

 - ½ teaspoon salt

-- Grease a 9” square baking pan with coconut oil or another vegetable oil.
+- Grease a 9” square baking pan with butter or cooking spray.

-- Dust with flour and tap out the excess.
+- Dust with flour and tap out excess

-- Spread the batter evenly into the prepared pan
+- Spread the batter evenly in the baking pan.

-- Bake 32-35 minutes or until a toothpick inserted in the center comes out clean or with only crumbs (not batter) on it.
+- Bake 30-35 minutes until a toothpick comes out clean or with only crumbs on it.

-- Remove the pan from the oven and let cool for at least one hour.
+- Cool in the pan for at least 1 hour.

-- Makes 12-16 bars depending how big you cut the squares.
+- 12-16 portions depending how big you cut the squares.